Thought Gibraltar was little Britain in the sun? Then think again.

 We have stayed in other hotels in Gibraltar that were cheaper, but if its a bit of luxury you’re after then the Sunborn is by far the best.
 The setting, quality, service, dining and drinks options and poolside ambiance can’t be beaten in my opinion.

 The super yacht would definitely suit couples of all ages looking for a few nights romantic getaway.
-Although the hotel offer rooms for families, I didn’t see any children on board while we were there, it is aimed more at the adult market.
+Although the hotel offer rooms for families, I didn’t see any children on board while we were there, I would say it is aimed more at the adult market.

 The hotel is a great base for exploring Gibraltar and parts of Southern Spain and around 20 kilometers from Gibraltar is the ferry terminal to Morocco which offers return trips around every 2 hours.